Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.

+### February 1 2024
+First draft of the PR into QGCS is merged.
+A major part of the adapter code is in, we will have to enable and test and going forward it will be easier.
+Govind has a PR open in QGCS re test framework and examples.
+HB to add a readme and add / review the PRs.
+For traffic information service request and the server will give a information on how to connect to the QUIC service.
+Kai to provide sample air-traffic data file and Govind to update the example code in the PR.

 ### January 4 2024
 In the meeting we discussed the progress in the QGCS PR and resolving some of Beat's comments.
 We also discussed provisioning a OpenUTM instance / reference implementation to test with the endpoints.
 We also discussed a proof-of-concept implementation of traffic data via Mavlink Datagrams over QUIC.